 Confidentiality & Privacy Statement

 This policy outlines how Mend Hypnotherapy collects, uses, and protects your personal information.
-We operate in full compliance with the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018, and the Data (Use and Access) Act 2025 (DUAA).
+We operate in full compliance with the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018, the Data (Use and Access) Act 2025 (DUAA), and the Crime and Policing Act 2026.

 1. Data Controller